BEC2020/GridMix/gridmix-sol/README.md

 Also of note in this directory is the file **gridmix_test.sol**  which is the file for unit testing.

-### These instructions are soon to be updated
-Instructions for Deployment
+###Instructions for Deployment
-1. Compile & Deploy the token contract KWH on a testnet (not Remix's JSVM)
+1. Compile & Deploy the token contract ENR on a testnet (not Remix's JSVM)
     * params:  eg: [],"0x05854cA140caB11e2f5AAb284c6AB5415f96E26B"

 2. Deploy masterSLEC